 The benefit of being allocated a Home Care Package is that the money is allocated to a person, supposedly to spend on the goods and services needed to remain independent in their own home.

 It is run as consumer directed care – where ideally the consumer gets to make the call on what’s provided, by whom and when.

 For many, the sure way of saying who comes into your house when it suits you is to handpick someone and negotiate directly how much and when.

-There are four main self-managing providers – Let’s Get Care, Trilogy Care, Empowered Aging, Local Guardians – although some full-service providers may offer a level of self-management.
+There are four main self-managing providers – Home Made, Trilogy Care, Empowered Aging, Local Guardians – although some full-service providers may offer a level of self-management.

-Fees range from 8% (plus a $500 fee) to 14% of a home care package and the providers will help you design your care plan and budget.
+Fees range from 8% (plus a $500 fee) to 15% of a Home Care Package and the providers will help you design your care plan and budget.

 Often the rates set by the individuals will be lower than those charged by providers, which combined with a low administration fee and no case management fee leaves more to spend on care and services.